How did legendary boxing trainer Cus D’Amato die?

 How did Cus D’Amato die?

-D’Amato passed away due to pneumonia on November 4, 1985.
+The boxing trainer reached the age of 77 before he passed away due to pneumonia on November 4, 1985.
 He died at Mount Sinai Hospital in New York City.
-He was 77.
 The loss was deeply felt in the boxing world, where he had spent his life fostering and developing talent.
 Tributes poured in from all corners of the sport, acknowledging his significant contributions.

 Burial